Quality snowmobile tours in Red River New Mexico since 1986

 What do I wear?

 Normally if you have "ski" clothing or winter wear, that is usually adequate.
 After ski boots, moon boots or sorrels are fine.
-However, the Red River Sled Shed does provide one-piece snowmobile suits as well as boots and helmets at no additional charge, if needed.
 Be sure to bring your own gloves and eye protection (sunglasses or goggles) and a neck warmer if desired.
 Helmets are required, and are furnished at no charge or you may bring your own.

 What do you do on a tour?